 Gate Preview, preset cycling, and custom scoring weights

-Iris 1.3.0 ships Gate Preview — a free, read-only view of how your workspace scores against all five preset thresholds.
+Iris Code 1.3.0 ships Gate Preview - a free, read-only view of how your workspace scores against all five preset thresholds.
 Cycle through presets with prev/next controls or jump directly from the chip strip, drill into failing files (Pro), and apply the chosen preset in one click.
 Also ships custom health score weights and four new gate enforcement config fields for Pro users.- Added Gate Preview: open it from the bottom of the File tab.
 It runs a full workspace scan and shows pass/fail counts for each of the five preset thresholds (

 legacy,balanced,typescript,strict,security) with proportion bars, a threshold card, and a recommendation for the next enforcement step.
 Always read-only - no files are blocked and no config is written. - Added preset cycling: use prev/next arrows or click any chip in the preset strip to jump between presets.
 The focused preset shows a full drilldown and an Apply button so you can lock in a threshold in one click without leaving the surface.